Isotopes of actinium: Actinium-225

 Actinium-225 is a highly radioactive isotope with 136 neutrons.
-It is an alpha emitter and has a half-life of 9.919 days.
+It is almost exclusively an alpha emitter and has a half-life of 9.919 days.
 As of 2024, it is being researched as a possible alpha source in targeted alpha therapy.
 Actinium-225 undergoes a series of three alpha decays – via the short-lived francium-221 and astatine-217 – to ^{213}Bi, which itself is used as an alpha source.
 Another benefit is that the decay chain of ^{225}Ac ends in the nuclide ^{209}Bi, (Note: Bismuth-209 decays into thallium-205 with a half-life exceeding 10^{19} years, but this half-life is so long that for practical purposes bismuth-209 can be considered stable.) which has a considerably shorter biological half-life than lead.
 However, a major factor limiting its usage is the difficulty in producing the short-lived isotope, as it is most commonly isolated from aging parent nuclides (such as ^{233}U); it may also be produced in cyclotrons, linear accelerators, or fast breeder reactors.

 Actinium-226

 Actinium-226 is an isotope of actinium with a half-life of 29.37 hours.
-It mainly (83%) undergos beta decay, sometimes (17%) undergo electron capture, and rarely (0.006%) undergo alpha decay.
+It mainly (83%) undergoes beta decay, sometimes (17%) undergo electron capture, and rarely (0.006%) undergo alpha decay.
 There are researches on ^{226}Ac to use it in SPECT.